ksrajath7/React-Native-To-Do-App/README.md

 # Expo-Firebase-ToDoApp

-This is a React Native App for keep track of to do list
+This is a React Native App for keep track of to do list.